The ability to have effective coaching conversations is one of the most important leadership skills your managers can possess.

 This brief example of a coaching conversation should, however, give managers an idea of how they should be interacting as a coach and how they should be striving to help their employees come up with a solution to their problem by themselves.

-Final thoughts on training leaders as coaches
+How to get started training your leaders as coaches

 We mentioned earlier that almost any manager or team lead can become a coach.
 But only with the right tools, guidance, and training.
 They essentially need to be developed themselves.